okaybueno/styleguides/README0.md

 3. Nested selectors

     Nested selectors, _if necessary_, go last, and nothing goes after them.
+Nested selectors should only be used for positioning the element, not for modifying the element itself, which should be done in the original element rule declaration in form of a BEM modifier to make it available globally.
 Add whitespace between your rule declarations and nested selectors, as well as between adjacent nested selectors.
 Apply the same guidelines as above to your nested selectors.

     ```scss
     .btn {
+      background: green;
+      font-weight: bold;
       @include transition(background 0.5s ease);
-      background: $color-success;
-      font-weight: bold;

       .icon {
         margin-right: 10px;